grodowski/undercover/README.md

 ## Setting up required LCOV reporting

-To make your specs compatible with `undercover` by providing an LCOV report, please add `simplecov` and `simplecov-lcov` to your test setup.
-Example for rspec:
+To make your specs or tests compatible with `undercover` by providing an LCOV report, please add `simplecov` and `simplecov-lcov` to your test setup.

 ```ruby
 # Gemfile